 For Qatari employees who retired prior to 2003, the Group pays pension to them in accordance with QatarEnergy pension scheme.
-These payments meet the definition of a defined benefit scheme under IAS 19 and are therefore accounted accordingly.
+These payments meet the definition of a defined benefit scheme under IAS 19

 The liability recognised in the statement of financial position in respect of end of service benefits and defined benefit pension plans should be the present value of the defined benefit obligation at the end of the reporting period.
 The defined benefit obligation is calculated annually using the projected unit credit method.